JudeWillmer/Microsoft-Intune-Administration-Lab/02 - Device Configuration and Compliance/README.md

 ## Implementation

-After creating and assigning the **Windows 10-11 - User Experience Configuration** profile, I verified that **CLIENT01** was communicating successfully with **Microsoft Intune**.

-On CLIENT01, I opened the device management connection and confirmed that the device displayed **Managed by JayTech**.
-I then manually synchronised the device with Microsoft Intune to request the latest policies and configuration settings.

-After the synchronisation completed successfully, I opened **Microsoft Edge** and confirmed that the managed favourites had been deployed to the favourites bar, including the **JayTech Resources** folder and Microsoft 365 shortcut.
+After creating and assigning the **Windows 10-11 - User Experience Configuration** profile, I manually synchronised **CLIENT01** with Microsoft Intune and confirmed that the endpoint displayed **Managed by JayTech**.
+I then opened **Microsoft Edge** and verified that the managed favourites had been deployed successfully, including the **JayTech Resources** folder and Microsoft 365 shortcut.

-I then returned to the **Microsoft Intune Admin Center** and reviewed the configuration profile deployment status.
-The profile reported **Succeeded: 1**, with **0 errors**, **0 conflicts**, **0 not applicable**, and **0 in progress**.

-I also reviewed the deployed configuration and confirmed that **Configure favorites** and **Enable favorites bar** were enabled, with the **JayTech Resources** managed favourites configuration present.
+I reviewed the configuration profile within the **Microsoft Intune Admin Center**, where the deployment reported **Succeeded: 1** with **0 errors** and **0 conflicts**.
+I also confirmed that **Configure favorites** and **Enable favorites bar** were enabled, verifying that the configuration had been successfully deployed and applied to CLIENT01.

 ---